Shadow Panther's Basic Tips for Improving Your Rogue

 Tip #3: S2 MH >>> S2 OH >>> S2 Armor

 If your MH < 90 DPS skip the S2 OH and wait for the S2 MH!
+If you're desperate for a good offhand, save up your BG Honor points for an S1 OH.

 Tip #4: Build Two Sets of Gear - A set for PVE and a set for PVP

 Instead of trying to create a hybrid set that works for both types of situations, you should make two sets and use a wardrobe mod to switch between them.
-You should socket/enchant your PVE set with Agility/Hit/AP and socket/enchant your PVP set with AP/Stamina/Health/Resilience.
+You should socket/enchant your PVE set with Hit/Agility/AP and socket/enchant your PVP set with AP/Stamina/Health/Resilience.

 Tip #5: Daggers are not optimal for leveling